ITISFoundation/osparc-manual/docs/study_setup/sharestudy.md

 # Sharing and Publishing Studies

 There are two ways in which your work on the online platform can be accessed by others.
-You may either share an instance of your Study with other member(s) of an organization, or  publish the Study as a Template for other members to copy.
+You may either share an instance of your Study with other member(s), with other organization(s), or publish the Study as a Template for other members to copy.

 For a full demonstration of these functionalities, take a look at our webinar on collaboration!